What is Income Tax Raid?

 The purpose of an income tax raid is to seize and curb illegal wealth/black money.
 Black money or unaccounted money refers to illegal income on which taxes have not been paid.
 It also includes income hoarded illegally or concealed from tax authorities.Hence, it is important that one does not accumulate any amount of black money.
 If anoyne possess black money, the chances of an income tax raid are quite high at your residence/office.

-These days the media is filled with news about the tax department’s raids on filmmaker Anurag Kashyap, actress Taapsee Pannu, two leading film production companies including the now-dissolved production house Phantom Films, and two talent management companies, including KWAN at Mumbai, Pune, Delhi, and Hyderabad.
+These days the media is filled with news about the tax department’s raids on filmmaker Anurag Kashyap, actress Taapsee Pannu.
+It also invovled Two leading film production companies including the now-dissolved production house Phantom Films, and two talent management companies, including KWAN at Mumbai, Pune, Delhi, and Hyderabad.
 A total of 28 premises are being covered.
 Founded in 2011, Phantom Films produced films such as ‘Lootera’, ‘Queen’, ‘Ugly’, ‘NH 10’, ‘Masaan’ and ‘Udta Punjab’.

 After any raid on a public figure, an outcry against it does take place.
 It is a normal for raids.
 The tax department, in a statement, has stated that ‘evidence’ of ‘huge suppression’ of income by the leading film production house compared to the actual box office collections has been unearthed.

 The company officials have not been able to explain the discrepancy of around Rs 300 crore.

 Evidence related to the ‘manipulation’ and under-valuation of share transactions of the production house amongst the film directors and shareholders.
 This is said to be having tax implications of about Rs 350 crore .This is a matter of further investigation..